jandom/jandom/_posts/2025/2025-10-30-state-of-cofolding/post.md

 ## Acknowledgements

-Many thanks to Peter Mernyei for his comments on the blog.
+Many thanks to Peter Mernyei & Jenke Scheen for their feedback on this post.